eshabalaji/Code-Review-Analytics/README.md

-# Code Review Analytics
+# 🚀 Code Review Analytics

-A web-based tool for fetching, analyzing, and visualizing key metrics from any public or private GitHub repository using a Python Flask backend.
+A **web-based tool** for fetching, analyzing, and visualizing key metrics from any public or private GitHub repository using a **Python Flask backend**.

+---

-🔎 About
+## 🔎 About

-This project provides a self-hosted solution for developers and managers to gain deep insights into repository health, development velocity, and team contributions.
-The application separates the web interface (Flask/HTML) from the data processing engine (main.py), allowing for robust, long-running analytics tasks to be executed as a subprocess on the server.
+This project provides a **self-hosted analytics solution** for developers and managers to gain deep insights into repository health, development velocity, and team contributions.

+The application separates the web interface (**Flask/HTML**) from the analytics engine (`main.py`), allowing robust, long-running analytics tasks to execute as subprocesses on the server.

-The application is containerized using Docker and is configured to run with Gunicorn, making it ready for production environments like AWS ECS, Fargate, or App Runner.
+It is **containerized using Docker** and configured to run with **Gunicorn**, making it production-ready for environments like **AWS ECS**, **Fargate**, or **App Runner**.

+---

-✨ Features
+## ✨ Features

-Dynamic Analysis: Executes a Python subprocess (main.py) to run analytics on demand, ensuring data is always fresh.
+- **Dynamic Analysis** – Executes `main.py` as a subprocess to run analytics on demand, ensuring fresh data.

-Token-Based Access: Securely handles GitHub Personal Access Tokens (PATs) passed via the frontend for analyzing private repositories.
+- **Token-Based Access** – Securely handles GitHub Personal Access Tokens (PATs) for private repositories.

-Visualization Suite: Generates and displays a suite of plots, including Commit Activity, PR Time to Merge, Reviewer-Author Heatmaps, and Issue Counts.

-Raw Data Access: Provides direct viewing and download links for raw CSV data tables.
+- **Visualization Suite** – Generates plots such as:
+  - Commit Activity
+  - PR Time to Merge
+  - Reviewer–Author Heatmaps
+  - Issue Counts
+- **Raw Data Access** – View or download generated CSV datasets.

-Non-Blocking Execution: Uses robust subprocess management in Flask to prevent the web server from hanging during long-running data fetches.
+- **Non-Blocking Execution** – Uses subprocess management in Flask to avoid blocking during long operations.

+---

-📂 File Structure
+## 📂 File Structure

 The project maintains a clear separation between the web environment and the analytics engine, which is located in a dedicated subdirectory:
 ```
 ├── app.py                      # Flask Web Server (uses Gunicorn in production)